sacridini/Awesome-Geospatial/README.md

 * [openFrameworks](http://openframeworks.cc/) - openFrameworks is an open source C++ toolkit for creative coding.
 * [P5.js](https://p5js.org/) - Javascript library that starts with the original goal of Processing.
 * [Peak map](https://github.com/anvaka/peak-map) - Allows you to visualize elevation of any area on the map with filled area charts.
+* [PlotJuggler](https://github.com/facontidavide/PlotJuggler) - PlotJuggler is a tool to visualize time series that is fast, powerful and intuitive.
 * [PostGIS Preview](https://github.com/NYCPlanning/labs-postgis-preview) - A lightweight node api and frontend for quickly previewing PostGIS queries.
 * [procedural-gl-js](https://github.com/felixpalmer/procedural-gl-js) - Procedural GL JS is a library for creating 3D map experiences on the web, written in JavaScript and WebGL.
 It is built on top THREE.js.
 * [Processing.py](http://py.processing.org/) - Python mode for Processing.